oat-sa/taohub-articles/forge/qti/qti-creator.md

 Once the behaviour clrealy defined, we can get started !

-###step 1: extending the qti item model for authoring{#step-1-extending-the-qti-item-model-for-authoring}
+### step 1: extending the qti item model for authoring

 **Location** : `{tao_root}/taoQtiItem/views/js/qtiCreator/model`